 Nike is being sued by Quest, a California-based software company, on allegations of copyright infringement.
-Quest claims that according to its findings during an audit, Nike has been found to be using pirated software keys, available on the internet through unauthorized sites.
+Quest claims that according to its findings during an audit, Nike has been found to be using pirated software keys available on the internet through unauthorized sites.

-It is quite in vogue for a wide array of pirated sources to crack software codes and make them available on the internet.
+It is quite a vogue for a wide array of pirated sources to crack software codes and make them available on the internet.
 While these are generally visited by regular users looking to save some money, some of the pirated keys are being used by Nike as well.

 “That audit revealed that Nike had deployed Quest Software Products far in excess of the scope allowed by the parties’ SLA.
 The audit also revealed that Nike had used pirated keys to bypass the Quest License Key System and made unauthorized copies of certain Quest Software Products by breaking the technological security measures Quest had in place.
 Upon information and belief, to obtain a pirated key for Quest Software Products, customers must affirmatively seek out and obtain pirated keys on download sites known to traffic in counterfeit or illegally downloaded intellectual property, such as BitTorrent.”
 Quest wrote in their official complaint, filed at the federal court in Oregon.